-The Company transacts certain derivative contracts that have the characteristics of a guarantee under U.S. GAAP.
-The total contractual amount reported represents the notional value of the derivatives that the Company deems to be guarantees.
-The notional amount generally represents the Company's maximum exposure to derivatives qualifying as guarantees.
+The fair value of derivative guarantees reflects the probability, in the Company's view, of whether the Company will be required to perform under the contract.
 The Company reduces exposures to these contracts by entering into offsetting transactions, or by entering into contracts that hedge the market risk related to the derivative guarantees.